searchisko/searchisko/documentation/basic_principles_and_architecture.md

 of the ElasticSearch JIRA river project and extracted to a separate GitHub project called [structured-content-tools](https://github.com/jbossorg/structured-content-tools).

-### Search API
+### Search/Aggregations API

-This component allows a user to retrieve/search content from the platform.
-It is used by both the JBoss Community Team developed websites (http://search.jboss.org and http://planet.jboss.org) and third-party/project team developed websites.
+This component allows a user to retrieve/search/aggregate content from the platform.
+It is used by both the jboss.org Development Team developed websites (http://search.jboss.org and http://planet.jboss.org) and third-party/project team developed websites (http://www.jboss.org).

-The current search API supports a predefined set of filters and aggregations.
-The full ElasticSearch search API should be provided in the future but we need to first investigate whether or not this could introduce security concerns, eg. harvesting of email addresses, denial of service attacks, etc...
+The current search API supports a predefined/configurable set of filters and aggregations.
+Searchisko 2.0 brings fully configurable custom queries to unleash full power of Elasticsearch search and aggregation features.
+We can't provide full Elasticsearch search API as it do not address necessary content security features.

-We also need to implement some form of Quality of Service (QoS) handing here - for search requests from unauthorized/unknown systems so they do not degrade the performance of the authorized/known systems.
+We also plan to implement some form of Quality of Service (QoS) handing here - for search requests from unauthorized/unknown systems so they do not degrade the performance of the authorized/known systems.

-Part of this API will be the "Project list" operation that allows you to obtain the list of project identifiers and related project names used in platform normalized field `sys_project`.

 ### Search Back-end

-Fulltext search nodes with distributed search indices etc.
+Fulltext search and aggregation nodes with distributed search indices etc.

 Based on ElasticSearch technology - [http://www.elasticsearch.org](http://www.elasticsearch.org).